 Himalayan Cat Personality

-While your Himalayan cat may not be loudly demanding, he will make his presence known with sweet mews and plaintive stares from those big blue eyes.
+Your Himalayan cat may not be loudly demanding.
+But he will make his presence known with sweet mews and plaintive stares from those big blue eyes.

 These fancy faced kitties enjoy being petted and brushed and tend to be sweetly insistent and irresistible.